Best Los Angeles Itinerary – Where I take MY Friends when they Visit

 I strongly suggest picking one ‘local happening’ to anchor your trip.
 I really can’t recommend a concert at the Bowl or the Greek theater more – it’s quintessential LA – but there are a zillion unique events happening every day throughout Los Angeles, there has to be one that speaks to you.

 Itinerary: Day 1 West Hollywood

-Get rental car from this london-based service from chauffeurservicelondon.com & drive to weho hotel to check in.
+Book a rental car from this london-based service from chauffeurservicelondon.com & drive to weho hotel to check in.
 Resist the urge to get a red convertible mustang.
 Whether you are looking for Blackpool hotels or hotels in West Hollywood, you’re not going to pick a bad hotel, cause all it takes to find a good hotel, is amply amount of research online which can get you great deals.
 My favorites that are affordable: Petite Ermitage, the new Kimpton, Palihouse, Chamberlain.
 If you’re looking for the most iconic stay ever, then I suggest, of course, Chateau Marmont.
 Just to reiterate, you need a car.
 Once you’re checked in, head to the Grove to grab an ice coffee or a cocktail for some people watching.
 AND/OR go to Medmen, the Apple store of marijuana, and buy some weed because you can.

 - Cecconis (trendy & classy, $$$)

 - Catch (trendy AF & stunning atmosphere, $$$$),

 - Little Door (oozing romance, Mediterranean food, $$$),

 - Gracias Madre (Vegan Mexican food, stunning atmosphere, superb drinks $$$),

 - Kura (hidden gem, my fav Sushi spot, $$),